pankh26/rest-countries-api-automation/Readme.md

 Running the tests using Main class
 ---
-Use the 'with-dependencies.jar' file which includes all required classes and dependencies
+Use the 'with-dependencies.jar' file which includes all required classes and dependencies.

+Navigate to /target folder and execute below command:
 ```bash
 java -jar path\to\jar\file. jar
 ```